Artist Photographer since 2012

 In 2012, I took up a TAFE course to learn a basic photography skills, at NMIT (currently Melbourne Polytechnic.)
 My photography career started since then.

-In April 2012, I became a contributor for Getty Images Moment, and in September 2014, I signed as non-exclusive contributor for iStock. by Getty Images.
-Since 2013, when I came back to my home town, my main focus was nature and landscape in Hiroshima and places I visit.
-I also started photographing lifestyles and food as well.
+In April 2012, I became a contributor for Getty Images Moment, and in September 2014, I signed as non-exclusive contributor for iStock. by Getty Images and became exclusive in 2017.
+When I came back to my home town in 2013, my main focus was nature and landscape of places I visit and recently shifted to lifestyle and food photography.
+For lifestyle photography, Active Senior and Healthy Lifestyle are my main theme.
+In connection with that, my food photography is all about healthy food and healthy eating.
+I create things as natural as possible when cooking and shooting.
+I use local vegetables and natural ingredients as much as possible and sunlight through the window.
+It's a lot fun to cook, shoot, and share them with my family and friends.
+I guess food photography is my passion at the moment.
 There are still many things to learn and the world keeps moving my heart, so I will keep on going.

 * * *